daun-io/fussy-lazy-python-styleguide/README.md

 # Fuzzy lazy python styleguide
-[Beautiful is better than ugly, Readability counts](https://www.python.org/dev/peps/pep-0020/) however it takes time and efforts to figure out best answers.
+[Beautiful is better than ugly, Readability counts](https://www.python.org/dev/peps/pep-0020/).
+But it takes time and efforts to figure out best answers.
 [We're standing on the shoulders of giants](https://github.com/trending/python), styling should be easy and fast.

 # IDE